 The UK is widely known to have some of the tightest gun laws in the world and for good reason.
-In the UK and around the world, it is understood and appreciated that guns are used for a variety of purposes ranging from clay and target shooting to simply collecting vintage pieces.
-In the UK though, you need a license to state and prove your intentions with your gun or guns are just and legal.
+Around the world, it is understood and appreciated that guns are used for a variety of purposes.
+These purposes range from clay pigeon and target shooting to simply collecting vintage pieces.
+In the UK though, you need a license to state your intentions with your gun and prove your legal ownership.

-If you need advice on getting a gun license in the UK, we can help explain the process to you and once obtained we have a variety of sporting guns to choose from in our Gun Room.
+If you need advice on getting a gun license in the UK, we can help explain the process to you.
+Once you have obtained your license, we have a variety of sporting guns to choose from in our Gun Room.

 A firearms certificate and a shotgun certificate are both valid in the UK for five years.
 However, there are differences between these two types of important documents.
 Importantly, if your gun is not classed as a shotgun, you will need to apply for a firearms certificate.
 It is very important to note that you cannot possess a shotgun under a firearms licence and vice versa.

 You can apply for a firearms certificate in the UK on the GOV.UK website.
 You will need to state what type of gun and ammunition you want to use on your application.
-This needs to be very specific and you should not just state a generic group such a .22 rifle with ammunition.
-Furthermore, you should state where you are going to keep your guns and ammunition as part of the possession criteria required you store the firearm appropriately and safely.
+This needs to be very specific.
+You’ll need to provide more than a generic group such as .22 rifle with ammunition.
+Furthermore, you should state where you are going to keep your guns and ammunition.
+It is a part of the possession criteria, which requires you to store the firearm appropriately and safely.

-It must also be noted that the referees cannot be a family member and they cannot be registered firearms dealers, a person employed by the police or your area’s Police and Crime Commissioner (PCC).
+It must also be noted that the referees cannot be a family member.
+They also cannot be registered firearms dealers, employed by the police or your area’s Police and Crime Commissioner (PCC).
 You will also need to give permission for the police to approach your GP to make sure you are sound of mind and health.